IMS PUBLISHING ASSN.

 Pastor Danilo Monterroso will lead the Latin American Division again, as he has for the last four years.
 Of the 18 countries in the region.
 15 speak primarily Spanish, with Brazil speaking Portuguese, Belize speaking English, and French Guyana speaking French.
 Out of 180 million people in the division, there are 14,750 members–a small percentage.
 The plan is to hold symposiums, streamline the administration, preserve the Biblical doctrine, raise the standards of health, and plan music encounters.

 The North American/Caribbean Division is new.
 It will be led by Pastor Pablo Hunger.
-With about 1,000 members, this division has only about 2.8% of the church members.
+With about 1,000 members, this division has only about 2.8% of the total church members.
 Besides the United States and Canada, the territory encompasses 28 countries speaking six different languages.
 We need to pray especially for the Puerto Rican Field, which suffered the loss of two churches in the last hurricane.

-The Oceania Division, led once again by Pastor Antonin Salavyov, is the smallest of all the division in size and population.
+The Oceania Division, led once again by Pastor Antonin Salavyov, is the smallest of all the divisions in size and population.
 However, it contains thousands of islands, which makes travel expensive and complicated.
 The gospel needs to reach to the ends of the world.
 May God bless every effort to advance His kingdom into the world.

 TESTIMONY AND EXPERIENCE HOUR